akatowaka/-malloc-trollware/README.md

 # Features

 There are two main separated categories: Preservation and Payload.
-Preservation largely attempts to make the executable longer-lived, and survive attempts nby the average user to remove or disable it.
+Preservation largely attempts to make the executable longer-lived, and survive attempts by the average user to remove or disable it.
 Payload is the actual affect the executable has on the machine.

 ## Preservation
 - Hides command line whilst executable is running.
 - Clones executable to current user's folder in the C disk.
 - Creates a shortcut to the cloned executable in shell:startup, letting it automatically run every time the computer is opened.
+- Hides executable and shortcut in files.

 ## Payload
 - Every 5 seconds, empties the recycling bin.